Subduction zone metamorphism: Eclogite facies

 Eclogite facies is typically encountered around 80–100 km depth and is characterized by the presence of green omphacitic pyroxene and red pyrope garnet.
 Omphacitic pyroxene is an augite-jadeite solution.
 At Eclogite facies conditions, plagioclase is no longer stable.
 The albite component breaks down during glaucophane producing reactions and its sodium becomes incorporated into glaucophane and pyroxene.
 This reaction is written below.
-The break down of glaucophane is an important water producing reaction at about 600 °C, and over 1 GPa that can trigger significant mantle melting and volcanism.
+The breakdown of glaucophane is an important water producing reaction at about 600 °C, and over 1 GPa that can trigger significant mantle melting and volcanism.